sowasser/sowasser.com/_posts/2019-06-11-CE-packing-list.md

 2. [STCW-95 Personal Survival Techniques][pst] certificate
 3. Seafarer's Medical Certificate (available from a GP)

 Also, if you'll be doing anything on deck, you'll need a pair of steel-toed boots and oilskins (also called bibs).
 I have these [Dickies boots][boots].
 They're lined with cosy fleece!
-I also have these [Grundéns bibs][bibs], but the [Guy Cotten bibs][guy] are also popular.
+I have bibs from [Grundéns bibs][bibs], but the [Guy Cotten bibs][guy] are also popular.
 You can choose whether you prefer understated green/black, or bold yellow/orange ;).
 While the boots and bibs are good enough to keep you dry in the wet lab, a waterproof jacket to go over the bibs is a good idea.

 {% include image.html img="assets/images/packing_list/CE_cabin.jpeg" title="Cabin on the Explorer" caption="Cabin on the Explorer.
-En-suite bathroom not pictured :)" %}
+En-suite bathroom not pictured." %}

 ### The Comforts